quananhle/Full-Stack-in-Django/Component-Details-Update/README.md

 ![image](https://user-images.githubusercontent.com/35042430/160866633-19fea563-cec0-4f63-8b20-a3b0cd64f5a2.png)

 ![image](https://user-images.githubusercontent.com/35042430/160867823-a71ee59a-17e3-42e6-9d79-4657543a6f88.png)

 Run database function to select data.
-Using the Django shortcut functions render() to render the template model_details.html and returns an HttpResponse object with that rendered result from database function to the client.
+Using the Django shortcut functions render() to render the template model_details.html and returns an HttpResponse object with that rendered result from database function to the client-end/browser.

 ```{SQL}
 CREATE OR REPLACE FUNCTION public.mfg_model_manager_update_fn(v_model_id text)